ICJIA/icjia-accessibility-portal/content/faqs.md

 ### Do social media posts need to be accessible?
 How do I make them accessible?

 **Yes.** Under the ADA Title II rule, new social media posts by state and local governments must meet accessibility standards.
-Pre-existing posts (before the compliance deadline) are exempt.
+Pre-existing posts (made before the compliance date) are generally exempt unless they're currently used to provide or facilitate access to services, programs, or activities.

 **Note:** Social media platforms themselves have accessibility limitations, but you can control the content you post.